yanwenywan/typst-packages/campaign/0.1.0/template/main.typ

 Top level titles are placed at the top as _chapter titles_.
 Please ensure you pagebreak before a new chapter title else it will be placed wonky.

+This module uses various fonts:

+- TeX Gyre Bonum is the main body and title text.
+- Scaly Sans is the sans-serif font that is used in comments.
+(Scaly Sans Caps for small caps)
+- Royal Initalen is the drop-caps title font.
+- KingHwa_OldSong is the CJK font.

+`droplet` is needed for the drop caps.

 == Section

 Sections break up chapters into large groups of